Soft washing roofs

 Re moss balls on a roof: Any moss balls over 10mm should be scraped if at all possible.
 Small moss balls will die after treatment with Bio Cleanze and fall into gutter.
 Bigger than this and it’s down to the roof pitch – the steeper the pitch, the more likely the moss balls will fall off.

 If the moss balls are heavy and/or on a shallow pitch roof, they may stay there and eventually recolonise.
 Allow up to a year for full results to be seen after treating with Bio Cleanze.

 If the moss is still there after 12 months, re-evaluate what to do.
 If scraping is not an option then treat with Lightning Cleanze at 5:1 (two treatments one after the other can be particularly effective, as the product will soak in more deeply).
 The moss will turn to white mush after a few hours.
 The mush should be be sucked up and removed from the site.

-This is not the best practice – as the mush can block gutters and downpipes after rinsing (downpipes should be sealed prior to treating) and may contain a certain amount of sodium hypochlorite.
+This is not the best practice – as the mush can block gutters and downpipes after rinsing (downpipes must be sealed prior to treating) and may contain a certain amount of sodium hypochlorite.
 This is the reason for sucking up the mush and removing it from the site.